 A native of South Korea, Hyunyoung Cho received her BA and MA at Seoul National University and came to the U.S. for her doctoral study, receiving her Ph.D. in English literature at Rutgers, the State University of New Jersey.
-Since spring 2014 she has been teaching at Mason’s new Korea campus, George Mason University-Korea, and is currently serving as English Program Coordinator of the campus.
+In Spring 2014, she joined Mason Korea as a founding faculty member of the campus.
+She served as the English Program Coordinator of the campus from 2016 to 2022 and as the first chair of the Mason Korea Faculty Assembly in 2021.
+She is the first recipient of the Mason Korea Teaching Award, in 2022.

 Her area of specialty is early modern British literature, and combining her research interest in migration with her experience of teaching international students, she has also worked on the issues of transnational education.
-Her current project examines the ideas of nature and intersections of literature and science in early modern European culture.
+Her current project examines the ideas of nature and the intersections of literature and science in early modern European culture.
+She is serving as a member of the Andrew Marvell Society executive committee in 2022-25.

 "John Milton's Of Education and the Humanities in College Education," Journal of Medieval and Early Modern English Studies.
 28.2 (2018): 267-87.
 DOI:10.17054/jmemes.2018.28.2.267